enterspeedhq/enterspeed-docs/docs/key-concepts/reprocessing.md

 :::

 ## Reprocess actions
-We have now talked about dependencies, the differnt types of dependencies and when you need to reprocess and when you don't need to reprocess.
+We have now talked about dependencies, the different types of dependencies and when you need to reprocess and when you don't need to reprocess.
 So we just need the last part - How do we reprocess other schemas when a dependecy changes?

-To do that we use the [reprocess action](/reference/js/actions) and the [reprocess action](/reference/js/actions#reprocess) functions.
+To do that we use the [action](/reference/js/actions) and the [reprocess](/reference/js/actions#reprocess) functions.

 Here's an example of a `contentBlock` schema that will reprocess the `product` schema for the specific `sku` value whenever the `contentBlock` is updated.